 Why is our campaign special?

 1. The Good Tree Farm Project is - absolutely - unique in its structure, goals and objectives.
 It really does address important problems for our Faith Communities and Faith-based Private Schools.
-Proof: do you know anyone else trying to assist Faith Communities and Faith-based Private Schools this way?
+Proof: do you know anyone else trying to do this?

-2. Donations go to invest and benefit the Faith Community or Faith-based Private School, not to profit the farm.
+2. Donations go to invest and benefit the Faith Community, Faith-based Private School, Disadvantaged Minority or First Nation you choose, not to profit the farm.

 3. Succeeding at empowering Faith Communities and Faith-based Private Schools through the Good Tree Farm Project could spark a trend around the country that would strengthen people of faith in America.

 Most Faith Communities, and many Faith-based Private Schools, regularly conduct donation drives and fundraisers to support their institution, buildings, community activities and staff.
 Many congregations are fed up and tapped out.
 We want to change that by giving them a share in an agribusiness and farming real estate which will reduce their need for donation drives and fundraising.

 Make healthy, certified organic food affordable and accessible to middle and working class Americans.
 A large percentage of the congregation in Faith Communities and Faith-based Private Schools in lower income areas are working class and do not have the disposable income to afford organic from Whole Foods, or even the organic section of the regular grocery stores.

 Members of an invested Faith Community or Faith-based Private School get a special $1/lb price for their groceries using the SNAP-EBT card and monthly nutritional education seminars when their organization becomes invested in the Good Tree Farm Project.